Chemistry-Mike/Chemistry-Mike.github.io/_portfolio/P6-PTM.md

 1.  **Predictive Tool Development & Design:**
     * We will use machine learning techniques (scikit-learn, TensorFlow/PyTorch) to develop predictive models for phosphorylation-induced structural changes.
-    * We will design novel, artificial **xeno-proteins** that explicitly target specific motifs (like SH2 or 14,3,3 binding sites) and incorporate repeats (e.g., Proline-Rich, Glycine Repeats) to create a robust benchmark set.
+    * We will design novel, artificial xeno-proteins that explicitly target specific motifs (like SH2 or 14,3,3 binding sites) and incorporate repeats (e.g., Proline-Rich, Glycine Repeats) to create a robust benchmark set.

 2.  **Molecular Dynamics (MD) Simulations:**
-    * MD simulations will be employed using a combination of techniques, including all-atomistic simulations, **coarse-grained simulations (MARTINI)**, and enhanced sampling methods (e.g., **REST2**).
+    * MD simulations will be employed using a combination of techniques, including all-atomistic simulations, coarse-grained simulations (MARTINI), and enhanced sampling methods (e.g., REST2).
     * We will use real-world examples like Sic and pSic proteins for comparison.

 3.  **Protein Interaction & Allostery Analysis:**
-    * The project will examine the influence of phosphorylation on protein-protein interactions, including target systems like **Sic1/Cdc4**, **Tau/BIN1**, and **p27/Cyclin A-CDK2**.
+    * The project will examine the influence of phosphorylation on protein-protein interactions, including target systems like Sic1/Cdc4, Tau/BIN1, and p27/Cyclin A-CDK2.
     * We will use machine learning techniques (dimensionality reduction and clustering) to analyze MD trajectories and investigate how mutations and PTMs alter these interactions.
 This will involve *in-silico* alanine scanning combined with HADDOCK docking.

 ***